This post was originally published on January 23, 2017

 Installing .NET 3.5 On Windows 10 Workstations

 Windows 10 has .NET 4.5 pre-installed by default, however many applications still in use require the .NET 3.5 framework to be installed.
 Both 3.5 and 4.5 can run together, installed on the same machine.
-This article applies to all versions of Windows 10 to date, including the 1607 release.
+This article will discuss installing .net 3.5 on Windows 10 workstations and this applies to all versions of Windows 10 to date, including the 1607+ releases.
 [More On Version Number Info Here].

 You can add the .NET 3.5 framework from:

 -> (right-click) START -> CONTROL PANEL -> PROGRAMS AND FEATURES -> TURN WINDOWS FEATURES ON OR OFF.